ErpNetDocs/dev/building-apps/auth/samples/erpnet-external-idp-samples.md

 ### @@name Configuration Requirement

-Whether your application is public or confidential is determined by its **Trusted Application** configuration inside the @@name Identity Server.
+Whether your application is public or confidential is determined by its **Trusted Application** configuration inside the @@name Identity.

 When you request client registration from @@name, specify: